 Over the different shoots, we used three Second Shooters and sliders.

-One slider tragically had a very tiny nick that we didn’t see at checkout.
+One slider tragically had a tiny nick we didn’t see at checkout.
 As we tested the run, it showed up as a slight bump.

 Fortunately, this can probably be cut around using the other angles or smoothed out in post but it emphasizes the importance of properly storing and caring for equipment.

-The Second Shooter Plus does this really, really well.
+The Second Shooter Plus does this well.
 While I cannot share footage from these shoots, there are many samples online that demonstrate how adding motion livens up an interview.

-If considering doing a shoot similar to this, make sure you have plenty of time for testing, re-checking angles and adjusting.
+If considering doing a shoot similar to this, ensure you have plenty of time for testing, re-checking angles, and adjusting.

-Motion control for cameras is an area of exciting innovation that ranges from relatively inexpensive motorized sliders to high-end robotic arms.
+Motion control for cameras is an exciting innovation that ranges from relatively inexpensive motorized sliders to high-end robotic arms.

 There are many applications and areas for experimentation that range from stunning timelapses in nature films to outrageously dynamic food commercials.

-The Kessler Second Shooter Plus is a solid and simple to use entry point into motion control and you can get really great results.
+The Kessler Second Shooter Plus is a solid and simple-to-use entry point into motion control and you can get great results.